VoiceOfTruth/forty-jekyll-theme/README.md

-# Forty - Jekyll Theme
+# Voice Of Truth Church

 A Jekyll version of the "Forty" theme by [HTML5 UP](https://html5up.net/).